discordutilitybot/utilitybot/.github/README.md

 ## Security
 To report security/vulnerabilities in the bot or code, email security@utilitybot.co

 ## Help and Support
 The default command to get help is u!help.

+> **NOTE**: Support will not be provided if you attempt to self-host Utility Bot.
+It is NOT recommended!

 Join our community/support discord for further support or to chat with other users!
 The invite link is below.
   [![server](https://discord.com/api/guilds/742193197673087027/widget.png?style=banner4)](https://discord.gg/BBQc6X)